 Carolyne Lamptey

-Team Leader, Malawi
+Team Leader, Ghana

 carolyne.lamptey@baselgovernance.org

-Carolyne Lamptey is Team Leader, Malawi at the Basel Institute on Governance.
-She joined the Basel Institute’s International Centre for Asset Recovery team in Malawi in February 2022 to support the UK-funded Tackling Serious and Organised Corruption (TSOC) programme.
-In her role, she supports the Malawian authorities in pursuing non-conviction based forfeiture orders under the country's Financial Crime Act through case work support, mentoring and policy review.
+Previously, she was Team Leader, Malawi.
+She joined the ICAR Malawi team in February 2022 to support the UK-funded Tackling Serious and Organised Corruption (TSOC) programme.
+She worked with the Malawian authorities in pursuing non-conviction based forfeiture orders under the country's Financial Crime Act through case work support, mentoring and policy review.

 Carolyne Lamptey is a barrister, called to the Bar of England and Wales, with over 20 years of prosecutorial practice.
 She is a former Team Leader and Senior Lawyer with the UK’s Crown Prosecution Service.

-Carolyne has prosecuted for all the major prosecuting authorities in England and Wales and for the last 18 years has specialised in asset recovery / proceeds of crime.
+Carolyne has prosecuted for all the major prosecuting authorities in England and Wales and for the last 18 years has specialised in asset recovery/proceeds of crime.
 She has extensive international experience that includes supporting the Egyptian authorities, as a Regional Asset Recovery Adviser in the cross-Whitehall Taskforce, to recover proceeds of crime from the regime of former President Hosni Mubarak that had been frozen under EU/UK sanctions.
 She has also delivered training for UNODC, the EU and ICAR.

 Prior to joining the Basel Institute, Carolyne’s most recent role was in Ghana as the Prosecution Adviser on a UK-funded Project, Strengthening Action against Corruption (STAAC).